mussatto/mussatto.github.io/_posts/2016-09-24-adsense-analytics-blog.markdown

 ---
 layout: post
-title:  "Adding google stuff"
+title:  "Analytics, adsense in the blog"
 date:   2016-09-25 14:21:34
 categories: google analytics SEO
 ---

-#### WAT?
+### WAT?

-In this post I will describe how I setup google analytics, google adsense and search.
+In this post I will describe how I setup google analytics, google adsense and search in this blog.

-#### Google Analytics
+### Google Analytics

 Google Analytics allows you to track who is acessing your website.